Takashiidobe/notes/src/books/game-programming-patterns/update-method.md

 ## The Pattern

 The game world maintains a collection of objects.
-Each object implements an update method that simulates one frame of the object\'s behavior.
+Each object implements an update method that simulates one frame of the object's behavior.
 Each frame, the game updates every object in the collection.

 ## When to Use It